Men-io/proxmox-terraform/README.md

 See talos-iso.tf file for more info.

 And then we created the VM.
 Please note!
-Make use to change the disks and network to your own device.
+Make sure to change the disks and network to your own device.

 Further variables and automate creating multiple machines, still in progress.